Web-based Usenet

-Usenet, a worldwide distributed Internet discussion system, can be accessed through Web browsers as well as through dedicated news clients.
+Usenet, a worldwide distributed Internet discussion system, can be accessed through web browsers as well as through dedicated news clients.

 Introduction

 Usenet newsgroups are traditionally accessed by a newsreader.
 The user must obtain a news server account and a newsgroup reader.
-With Web-based Usenet, all of the technical aspects of setting up an account and retrieving content are alleviated by allowing access with one account.
-The content is made available for viewing via any Web browser.
+With web-based Usenet, all of the technical aspects of setting up an account and retrieving content are alleviated by allowing access with one account.
+The content is made available for viewing via any web browser.

 Setup and access

-The browser interface offered by Web-based Usenet providers is typically known as a Usenet browser.
-All of the content is already compiled and ready for viewing.
+The browser interface offered by web-based Usenet providers is typically known as a Usenet browser.
+When binary content is supported, it is already compiled and ready for viewing.
 Normally, they will have a thumbnail format for their images and videos to make browsing much faster and simpler.
-Typically, there is no setup for Web-based Usenet.
-It is as easy as navigating through a browser to the provider's Web site.
+Typically, there is no setup for web-based Usenet.
+It is as easy as navigating through a browser to the provider's web site.
 Web-based Usenet is especially useful for those who have access to the internet but do not have, or do not know how to set up, a traditional newsreader.

-Web-based popularity
+Web-based sites and popularity

-Google Groups was the most popular and by far the largest Web-based Usenet archive (consisting of over 700 million posts dating from as early as 1981) until its advanced search functionality became nonfunctional in February 2015.
-As of May 2017, Easynews appears to be the only regularly updated and reliable way to access newsgroups through a Web browser.
+Google Groups was the most popular and by far the largest web-based Usenet archive (consisting of over 700 million posts dating from as early as 1981) until its advanced search functionality became nonfunctional in February 2015.
+It discontinued Usenet operation in 2024.
+As of May 2017, Easynews appears to be the only regularly updated and reliable way to access newsgroups through a web browser.

+As of August 2025, the following text-only web-based Usenet sites also exist.
+All are free to access but require registration to post: